DistributedCollective/Sovryn-Node/README.md

 # Sovryn watcher

+The watcher reads all open positions from the Sovryn marginTrade contracts and continuosly monitors for changes.
 The app has three main functions: Liquidation of open positions, rollover of open positions and taking advantage of arbitrage opportunities on the amm.
-It reads all open positions from the Sovryn marginTrade contracts and continuosly monitors for changes.

 ## 1. Liquidation handling